menegais1/payment-processing/README.md

 ![Diagram](./diagram.jpeg)

-Regarding scalability, the above diagram gives a high-level overview of what the system could look like, the API Gateway should be able to handle authorization and authentication, to avoid procesisng requests at the application level that might be rejected, reducing the likelihood of a DOS attack.
+Regarding scalability, the above diagram gives a high-level overview of what the system could look like, the API Gateway should be able to handle authorization and authentication, to avoid processing requests at the application level that might be rejected.
 The Gateway also act as a internal service aggregator, if a Microservice architecture is used and there are multiple different client-facing services with distinct REST APIs.

 The Load Balancer can be a Layer 4 or Layer 7 one, depending if long-standing connections are employed in the